Two Australian Producers Celebrate Decade of Success at World Competition

 Unlike other producers in the country who faced unfavorable weather this crop year, Cobram Estate enjoyed conditions conducive to producing quality olive oil, albeit of a decreased quantity.

-Every season is unique,” Wilson said.
+Every season is unique,” Ravetti said.
 We experienced a favorable winter followed by a moderate summer with above-average rainfall early in the oil accumulation process.
 This situation led to excellent flesh-to-pit ratios boosting our oils’ balance and fruity flavors.”

 Advertisement